shonjoy91/rsp-sw-toolkit-gw/README.md

 ##### Monitor

 ###### --- Web Admin http://localhost:8080/web-admin/
-The gateway provides a web based administration interface for configuration and monitoring.
+The RSP Controller provides a web based interface for configuration and monitoring.
-The home page is a dashboard presentint status of several components of the gateway including the number of sensors connected and a summary of the number of tags being read.
+The home page is a dashboard showing the status of several components in the RSP Controller including the number of sensors connected and a summary of the number of tags being read.

 ###### --- Command Line Interface
-The gateway provides a command line interface (CLI) for configuration and monitoring.
+The RSP Controller provides a command line interface (CLI) for configuration and monitoring.
 To view the supported commands and parameters, use the tab completion feature that is included.
 To view command help, enter the command and press enter.

-Connect to the gateway's CLI and explore as follows.
+Connect to the RSP Controller's CLI and explore as follows.
 ```bash
 ssh -p5222 gwconsole@localhost
 password: gwconsole